-The Architect of the Capitol's Office of Inspector General (OIG) promotes efficiency and effectiveness to deter and prevent fraud, waste and mismanagement in AOC operations and programs.
+The Architect of the Capitol's (AOC) Office of Inspector General (OIG), promotes efficiency and effectiveness to deter and prevent fraud, waste and abuse in AOC operations and programs.
 We do this through value-added, transparent and independent audits, evaluations and investigations.
 We strive to positively impact the Agency and the tax payer while keeping Congress informed.

 The Architect of the Capitol Inspector General Act of 2007, codified at 2 U.S.C. § 1808, established the Office of Inspector General (OIG).
 This legislation applies some sections of the Inspector General Act of 1978 as amended, specifically Sections 4, 5 (other than Subsections (a)(13) and (3) and (e)(1)(B) thereof), 6 (other than Subsection (a)(7) and (8) thereof), and 7.
 The Inspector General is under the general supervision of the Architect of the Capitol.
 The mission of this independent office is to: